Deluvianvortex/galmapedit/README.md

 Comets now have descriptions.
 You still cannot edit the information in the editor window (coming soon) but it does appear properly now.

+Version 1.3:
+Removed the sector x/y boxes as they were pointless, that information now appears in the sector treeview.
+Added variable edit boxes for all stellar objects in the editor window.
+Fixed more bugs.